StrongMonkey/dolly/docs/build.md

 service/demo
 ```

-Dolly translates build parameters defined in Riofile and send it to docker daemon to build the image.
+Dolly translates build parameters defined in Dollyfile and send it to docker daemon to build the image.

 Note: the docker daemon has to be connected to kubernetes container runtime in order to use the image.

-Note: if no image name is define in Riofile, the current working directory name will be used as image name.
+Note: if no image name is define in Dollyfile, the current working directory name will be used as image name.